 The board has established a Committee on Free Expression, which submits this report as required by A.R.S. §15-1867.
-The membership of the Free Expression Committee is in Exhibit A.

-The universities and the board have historically protected and continue to protect free expression.
-A comprehensive list of current board and university policies that protect and promote free speech is provided in Exhibit B. The ABOR Policy on Free Expression is included as Exhibit C.
+The membership of the Free Expression Committee is in Exhibit A. A comprehensive list of current board and university policies that protect and promote free speech is provided in Exhibit B. The ABOR Policy on Free Expression is included as Exhibit C.